Triangle functions generated by products of quantales: Triangle functions generated by t-norms on and t-conorms on

 for all natural numbers $m,n=0,1,2,\cdots$.
 One can see that $T$ is not continuous but left continuous, and it satisfies the cancellation law in the sense of that

-Clearly, the $\CL$-operation $T^*$ is right continuous but not continuous and satisfies the cancellation law $(CL)$ since $T$ does. \end{enumerate} \end{exmp}
+Clearly, the t-conorm $T^*$ is right continuous but not continuous, and satisfies the cancellation law $(CL)$ since $T$ does. \end{enumerate} \end{exmp}

-An \emph{integral and commutative quantale}\cite{Rosenthal1990} is a commutative monoid $(Q,\&)$ such that $Q$ is a complete lattice, and $\&$ has the top element of $Q$ as identity and preserving all suprema in each place.
+An \emph{integral and commutative quantale} \cite{Rosenthal1990} is a commutative monoid $(Q,\&)$ such that $Q$ is a complete lattice, and $\&$ has the top element of $Q$ as identity and preserving all suprema in each place.
 If $T$ is a t-norm, then $([0,1],T)$ is an integral and commutative quantale if and only if $T$ is left continuous.
-Similarly, if $L$ is an $\CL$-operation on $[0,\infty]$, then $([0,\infty]^{\rm op},L)$ is an integral and commutative quantale if and only if $L$ is right continuous.
+Similarly, if $L$ is a t-conorm on $[0,\infty]$, then $([0,\infty]^{\rm op},L)$ is an integral and commutative quantale if and only if $L$ is right continuous.

-Recall from \cite{Eklund2018,Rosenthal1996} that we can construct their tensor product $(\Delp,L\otimes T,\vep(0,1))$, which is also an integral and commutative quantale, hence the binary operation $L\otimes T$ is a triangle function on $\Delp$.
-Precisely, $L\otimes T$ is a bi-sup-map satisfying that
+Recall from \cite{Eklund2018,Rosenthal1996} that we can construct their tensor product $(\Delp,L\otimes T)$, which is also an integral and commutative quantale, hence the binary operation $L\otimes T$ is a triangle function on $\Delp$.
+Precisely, $L\otimes T$ is a bi-morphism satisfying that